H-1B Visa Interview Questions Guide for 2025

 • What was the interviewing process like?

-• Sample answer: Interviewing with the company was very rigorous and I had to meet with a number of different people across departments in the company.
+• Sample answer: Interviewing with the company was very rigorous and I had to meet with several different people across departments in the company.
 They asked me questions regarding my background, work history, education, and how I would adjust to being in the United States.

 • Are you sure that the company/entity you will be working for is a legitimate organization?